israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

     A JavaScript array's `length` property and numerical properties are connected.
     Several of the built-in array methods (e.g., `join`, `slice`, `indexOf`, etc.) take into account the value of an array's `length` property when they're called.
+    Other methods also result in updates to an array's `length` property.

 ### Math
  Math is an object with arithmetic functions to perform mathematical tasks.